Pelvic Health Physiotherapy Rangiora & North Canterbury

 Pelvic Health and Cancer Rehabilitation Physiotherapist

-Susan also has a passion for cancer rehabilitation and works with patients before, during, and after medical cancer treatments.
-She enjoys helping those affected by cancer return to the things they love by successfully treating side effects like pain, fatigue, weakness, and pelvic health symptoms that may be holding them back.
-Working alongside the Rocky Mountain Cancer Centre in Colorado she had the honour of learning from highly regarded clinicians and enjoys sharing her knowledge with her team at Active Health.
-A special area of interest for Susan is working with women and men affected by pelvic cancers.
+Susan has developed a particular passion for cancer rehabilitation, working with patients before, during, and after medical treatments.
+She specialises in helping those affected by cancer return to activities they love by treating side effects like pain, fatigue, weakness, and pelvic health symptoms.
+Her experience includes working alongside the Rocky Mountain Cancer Centre in Colorado, learning from highly regarded clinicians, with special interest in supporting women and men affected by pelvic cancers.

 Ashley Briscoe